mcMickJuice/jest-redux-thunk/README.md

 ## The problem

 Your redux actions leverage [redux-thunk](https://github.com/reduxjs/redux-thunk) and you want to test them.
-However, testing dispatch function as a thunk involves digging into `mock.calls` properties and results in a bunch of boilerplate in order to make certain assertions.
+There are many ways to perform testing on redux actions, but to keep it simple, I tend to just use [jest mock functions](http://jestjs.io/docs/en/mock-functions.html).
+However, testing dispatch function as a thunk in this way involves digging into `mock.calls` properties and results in a bunch of boilerplate in order to make certain assertions.

 ## This solution

-`jest-redux-thunk` provides a set of custom jest matchers that are specific to testing redux-thunk actions.
+`jest-redux-thunk` provides a set of custom jest matchers that are specific to testing redux-thunk actions using the mock function approach.
 This includes looking for the `type` property on action objects and outputting helpful test failure messages.

 ## Installation